CRM: Importing Contacts

 On this page, the existing fields in your account will be listed in the dropdown menus.
 Simply use the dropdowns to select the desired column headers that match up with the corresponding existing fields.
 For example, for the "First Name" field, you would want to use the dropdown to select the column header that matches the column from your CSV where you placed the Contact's first name data.

 When you've mapped all the necessary fields you will have some additional Import Options presented to you before you initiate the action by clicking Import.

 If you check the "Update existing Contacts if included in import?" checkbox, this will allow you to update the data of existing CRM Contacts via CSV import.
 With this box checked, any rows in the CSV that match up with existing Contacts in your CRM (by having the same email address) will automatically be marked as "existing", and those CSV rows will not be imported as new Contacts.
 Instead, the existing Contact's data will be overwritten by the data from the CSV.
-This feature is useful if you have a database of existing Contacts in your SuiteDash CRM, and you would like to update their information "in bulk", instead of needing to edit/update each Contact individually.
+This feature is useful if you have a database of existing Contacts in your platform CRM, and you would like to update their information "in bulk", instead of needing to edit/update each Contact individually.

-Once you have all of your fields matched up, and your desired settings checked, you can click the "Import" button to import the CSV file.
+After you have all of your fields matched up, and your desired settings checked, you can click the "Import" button to import the CSV file.
 If it is a smaller file, it will be automatically imported, and you will see a success message.
 If the file is larger, you will see a message saying that the import has been queued, and it will be imported shortly (usually in just a few minutes).

 Import Logs: Understanding any errors

 In the event of any issues, the system will import any rows that it can successfully, and omit any problem entries.
-You can view the status of any imports (pending and successful), as well as view specific errors related to problem imports, from the menu at CRM--> Contacts--> Import Logs.
+You can view the status of any imports (pending and successful), as well as view specific errors related to problem imports, from the menu at CRM > Contacts > Import Logs.